-The Bilingual Navigator will provide personalized, one-on-one support to employees of WorkLife’s member employers.
-Navigators work alongside employees to help them find resources and solutions to life challenges at home and work and to promote their long term stability and wellness.
+The Bilingual Resource Navigator provides personalized, one-on-one support to employees of WorkLife’s member employers.
+Navigators work alongside employees to help them find resources and solutions to life challenges at home and work and promote their long term stability and wellness.
 Navigators assist with a wide variety of challenges so employees are mentally and emotionally able to show up and be engaged at work, including: housing, childcare, transportation, finances and budgeting, mental health, and food and nutrition.
 Navigators help employees access and make use of community resources, government programs, and employer benefits.
 Navigators offer this support in-person, on-site at employees’ work location, over the phone, and through email and text.
 Navigators also build relationships with supervisors and Human Resources staff to ensure employees make use of WorkLife services and with community agencies so WorkLife continues to build a pool of effective resources and resource partnerships.

 Essential & Primary Responsibilities

 - Assess employee needs, create goal plans, and connect to community resources and workplace benefits to overcome barriers to work.
-Provide follow-up and supports to address short and long term needs.
+Provide follow-up coaching supports to address short and long term needs.

 - Provide basic financial coaching around budgeting, credit building, and spending behaviors and barriers.

 - Become and serve as an expert in resources around housing, transportation, legal assistance, food assistance, childcare, health/mental health, career and financial coaching resources.

-- Use task and time management tools, technology to bring daily work to consistent completion.
+- Use task and time management tools to bring daily work to consistent completion.

 - Collect and accurately enter data on service delivery through our database.
 Effectively engage employees to capture qualitative data and employee stories to demonstrate service impact.

 - Present on navigator services and represents WorkLife to large and small audiences during employer events

 - Develop and maintains employer member relationships.
-Actively seeks information to understand employer culture, challenges, expectations, and needs.
-Responds quickly and professionally to address all employer and employee issues.
+Actively seeks to understand employer culture, challenges, expectations, and needs.

 Required Skills, Experience, and Qualities

 - Bilingual Spanish / English.
 Fluency in both languages required.

-- Exceptional verbal and written communication skills.
+- Excellent verbal and written communication skills.
 Able to communicate effectively to employees of disparate backgrounds, education levels, cultures, etc.